kernel-krunch/nvim-starter-kit/README.md

 ## Suggestions / Pull Requests ##
 If you run into any issues or have any suggestions for plugins that you feel should be part of the Starter Kit, open a PR that includes the updates and I'll review/merge it as soon as I can.

+## Special Thanks ##
+Special thanks to bcampolo who's work this is based on.
+You can find the links to his projects below.

 ## Starter Kit Variants ##
 - [Neovim Starter Kit](https://github.com/bcampolo/nvim-starter-kit)